Movies

 Genre: drama

-What's notable: A lumberjack lives in isolation for years, trying to find his place in the rapidly changing 20th century.
-Starring Joel Edgerton and Felicity Jones.
+What's notable: a lumberjack lives in isolation for years and tries to find his place in the rapidly changing 20th century.

 Genre: drama

-What's notable: A single mother with two daughters opens a food stall at a Taipei night market, but their lives take a strange turn when the grandfather forbids his granddaughter from using her “devilish” left hand.
+What's notable: a single mother with two daughters opens a stall at a Taipei night market, but their life takes a strange turn when the grandfather forbids his granddaughter from using her “devilish” left hand.